 - Re-heat - If caramel hardens, re-heat over stove on low or in microwave for 15 second increments

 Autumn Apple Recipes You'll Love!

 - American Apple Pie

-- Easy Russian Apple Cake
+- 5 Ingredient Apple Cake

 This Caramel Apples recipe is a family autumn favorite, perfect for halloween, parties or just a treat for the kids.
 An easy fall classic the whole family will love - Kraft Caramel Apples

 - Wash and wipe the apples until they are completely dry (not even a drop of moisture!).
 Remove the stems from each apple and insert a popsicle stick into the top of each apple.